 The identified National Observances below are intended to help coordinate efforts around identified themes throughout the year.
-You may wish to have a theme per month or only try two to three themes per year.
-The best PTA programs are created by people who are responding to the needs and interests of their own PTA members.
-This may be accomplished by using a simple survey or identifying them with your Healthy Lifestyles committee at the beginning of the year.
+You may wish to have a monthly theme or only try two to three themes per year.
 Always check with your principal before sending anything home to all the parents.

 Also, check the Healthy Lifestyles newsletter for coordination tips on National Observances throughout the year.
-Whether you are coordinating with the school nurse to help students "rethink their drink" during National Dental Month or collaborating with the school wellness team to host a healthy potluck during National PTA Healthy Lifestyles Month, having a central idea to rally around is key!
+Whether you coordinate with the school nurse to help students "rethink their drink" during National Dental Month or collaborate with the school wellness team to host a healthy potluck during National PTA Healthy Lifestyles Month, you have a central idea to rally around is key!